djl997/laravel-search-query-builder/README.md

     ->get();
 ```
 This will return a ordered list of users with author-, or reviewer roles (deleted AND non-deleted), with "Laravel is cool" in their bios, published posts or comments, ordered by name.
-> Note that the search query is wrapped in a where query, because you most likely don't want the search to bypass the other filters.
+> **Note!** The search query is wrapped in a where query, because you most likely don't want the 'orWheres' to bypass any other filters.

 ### Dynamic columns search
-You probably already figured it out, but still: you can of course also make the columns dynamic.
+This is a short-sighted example of how you can also make the columns dynamic:

 ```html
 <input type="text" name="search" value="Laravel is cool"/>